Masala Herb

 The thin and raw ginger slices are left to pickle in a vinegar sugar water solution.
 That softens the flavors but keeps them crisp.

 The texture and flavor are meant to enrich a sushi meal.
-It also cleans the palate after every sushi bite, which is useful when you try many different sushi variations.
+It also cleans the palate after every sushi bite, which is useful when you try many sushi variations.

-I personally can't have my sushi without pickled ginger!
+I, personally, can't have my sushi without pickled ginger!

 homemade pickled ginger